The math most sellers never see

 Actual closing costs may vary based on your specific transaction, providers, and municipality.

-Repairs, Credits, and Concessions
+Repairs, Credits, and Concessions: The Negotiable Costs

 Pre-Sale Repairs